mikeizbicki/cmc-csci046/README.md

 I need to add more structure to lectures.
 Also, draw the frames with both line numbers and local/global variables.
 -->

-## Accommodations for Disabilities

-I want you to succeed and I'll make every effort to ensure that you can.
-If you need any accommodations, please ask.

-If you have already established accommodations with Disability Services at CMC, please communicate your approved accommodations to me at your earliest convenience so we can discuss your needs in this course.
-You can start this conversation by forwarding me your accommodation letter.
-If you have not yet established accommodations through Disability Services, but have a temporary health condition or permanent disability (conditions include but are not limited to: mental health, attention-related, learning, vision, hearing, physical or health), you are encouraged to contact Assistant Dean for Disability Services & Academic Success, Kari Rood, at disabilityservices@cmc.edu to ask questions and/or begin the process.
-General information and the Request for Accommodations form can be found at the CMC DOS Disability Service’s website.
-Please note that arrangements must be made with advance notice in order to access the reasonable accommodations.
-You are able to request accommodations from CMC Disability Services at any point in the semester.
-Be mindful that this process may take some time to complete and accommodations are not retroactive.
-It is important to Claremont McKenna College to create inclusive and accessible learning environments consistent with federal and state law.
-If you are not a CMC student, please connect with the Disability Services Coordinator on your campus regarding a similar process.